Mahin556/K8S-artifects/1-CKA-Certification-Course-2025/Day 21/README.md

 #### **Use Cases:**
 Common preconditions include:
-1. **Database readiness**: Verify connection or schema migration before app startup.
+1. **Database readiness**: Verify connection/readiness or schema migration before app startup.
 2. **External API health checks**: Ensure critical APIs are reachable.
 3. **File or directory initialization**: Create required directories or files for the app.
 4. **Fetching secrets/configurations**: Download secrets from external systems.
 5. **Cleaning up temporary files**: Ensure temporary files from previous runs are removed.
+6. **Service Availablity**: Make sure service is available before main application container try to access it.
+   If you have separate front-end and back-end deployments, like we did in Day 12, you may want the front-end container to initiate connections only after the back-end service (backend-svc) is available.
+Init containers are ideal for handling such preconditions by ensuring the front-end waits until the back-end service is reachable before starting.

 ---